CSCL Arctic Ocean

 In May 2017 the vessel made a visit to the Baltic Sea.

-On May 19, 2017, the city of Gdańsk celebrated the arrival of the Arctic Ocean, as it marked the first time a container ship of its size had visited the port.
+On May 19, 2017, the city of Gdańsk celebrated the arrival of the CSCL Arctic Ocean, as it marked the first time a container ship of its size had visited the port.
 On May 22, 2017, she moored at JadeWeserPort, the container port of Wilhelmshaven, Germany, on the River Weser.